What is Sales Performance Management?

 Just designing a great incentive and compensation program is not enough.
 It takes effective management and delivery to see performance metrics and achieve organizational targets.
 In today’s age, sales reps expect and demand transparency in their sales performance and incentive metrics.
 This establishes a layer of trust between them and the organization while also motivating the individual with information and insights.

 When compensation processes are riddled with errors and issues, this trust can be damaged severely.
-As a result, sales reps tend to spend much time reviewing their metrics and submit a lot more inquiries – all time wasted that could be spent on chasing leads and closing opportunities.
+As a result, sales reps tend to spend much time reviewing their metrics and submitting a lot more inquiries – all time wasted that could be spent on chasing leads and closing opportunities.

 Challenges:

-sales performance management 2With the inherent complexity and variety of compensation plans, effectively administering incentive compensation is not an easy process.
-The process entails large data sets that require rigorous validation, numerous and often complex steps and formulae to calculate bonuses and commissions, inputs, adjustments, and approvals from various personnel, and much much more.
+With the inherent complexity and variety of compensation plans, effectively administering incentive compensation is not an easy process.
+The process entails large data sets that require rigorous validation, numerous and often complex steps and formulae to calculate bonuses and commissions, inputs, adjustments, approvals from various personnel, and much much more.
 Additionally, without any reporting, this complex process becomes hard to digest and reciprocate.
 These common challenges are avoidable with the right technology solution designed to enable sales teams with automation, reporting, and much more.

 Read more: Why shouldn’t you just use spreadsheets as a Sales Performance Management tool?